 Although this page showed up on results on Google UK, Spikeway is the worst of the lot.
 A big wall of text on a section of the website where most eyes wander, a big navigation menu, a list of reasons why you should consider SpikeWay.

 Let’s make it easier for you: They’ll never be able to design your websites or landing pages that’ll make a single dollar, ever.

-As you can see, many businesses not using landing pages at all.
+Many businesses do not use landing pages at all.
 If and when they do, they design landing pages like they design websites and that’s not serving any purpose.
 So, how do you make sure you are getting everything to do with landing pages right?

 This is how:

 Don’t depend on developers, ever

 If you want landing pages developed by a web developer on HTML5 and CSS3, you are in trouble.

 Most web developers don’t know a thing about conversion centered design.
 They follow the same design principles they are familiar with (related to regular website design) and they design landing pages similarly.

 Plus, they take eons to design a single landing page.
 Are your campaigns going to wait on every single landing page, a couple of variants on the original page, and a grand total of 16 landing pages that you need?

 Pamela Vaughan of HubSpot, while referring to a Marketing Benchmark report, writes that the more landing pages you have, the more leads you can generate.
 When the number of landing pages is increased from 10-15, businesses apparently see a whopping 55% increase in leads generated.